JLESC/jlesc.github.io/_projects/ft_workflow_project.md

 {% person lefevre_v %} has visited Univ.
 Tenn.
 Knoxville for 10 days in February 2019,
 and for 10 days in January 2020.

-Due to the Covid-19 sanitary situation, we have not had any visits since February 2020, but we had numerous virtual interactions.
+Due to the Covid-19 sanitary situation, we have not had any visits for two years (March 2020 - February 2022), but we had numerous virtual interactions. {% person robert_y %} made three visits to Univ.
+Tenn.
+Knoxville in 2022, for a total of approximately one month.

 ## Impact and publications